-Janet Woodruff British Columbia, Canada Director Since: June 18, 2013 Independent
+Janet Woodruff British Columbia, Canada

+Director Since: June 18, 2013 Independent

 Ms. Woodruff is a corporate director and former executive with over 30 years of experience in the energy, transportation, and health sectors.
-Ms. Woodruff currently serves on the boards of Ballard Power, Altus Group and Keyera Corporation.
+Ms. Woodruff currently serves on the boards of Ballard Power, Altus Group, Keyera Corporation and New Self-Regulatory Organization of Canada.
 Her previous experience includes executive roles with Transportation Investment Corporation, BC Hydro, Westcoast Energy, and Vancouver Coastal Health and serving on the board of FortisBC.
 Ms. Woodruff is a Fellow Chartered Accountant of British Columbia (FCPA, FCA), and a member of the Institute of Corporate Directors, holding the ICD.D designation.
 She earned her Master of Business Administration degree from York University and an Honours Bachelor of Science degree from the University of Western Ontario.

-• Audit Committee (Chair)

-- Ballard Power Systems, Director and member of the Audit Committee and Chair of the People, Corporate Governance and Compensation Committee - Altus Group Limited, Director and Chair of the Audit Committee and member of the Human Resource and Compensation Committee - Keyera Corp., Director and member of the Audit Committee
+Capstone Committee Memberships Other Current Public Entity Directorships Audit Committee (Chair) Ballard Power Systems, Director and member of the Audit Committee and Chair of the Governance and Sustainability Committee Altus Group Limited, Director and Chair of the Audit Committee and member of the Human Resource and Compensation Committee • Keyera Corp., Director and member of the Governance and Sustainability Committee